amusecode/amuse/doc/design/introduction.rst

 In this document we will describe the high level design of AMUSE.
 During the development period of AMUSE this document will be a "Work in Progress".
-It will be updated to state latests idead about the design and reflect the current implementation.
-More detailed documentation can be found in the reference documentation
+It will be updated to state latests ideas about the design and reflect the current implementation.
+More detailed documentation can be found in the reference documentation.

 AMUSE
 -----